Face Detection Solution | Explaining the Core Concept Behind Facial Data Analysis

 Modern AI Face Detection System

-In the current business landscape, facial recognition has diverse activities to perform other than just verifying people.
+In the current business landscape, face recognition has diverse activities to perform other than just verifying people.
 It is used in fraud and crime prevention, etc. The modern online face detection system is based on artificial intelligence solutions and has three key elements involved.

 Neural Network Architecture